There are so many things to consider when you’re looking to hire a personal stylist:

 9/ I’M NERVOUS THAT I’LL END UP WITH A WARDROBE FULL OF REALLY COOL CLOTHES THAT I’M TOO AFRAID TO WEAR

-TIP: Have a think about how radical a change you would be comfortable with and make sure you communicate that to your stylist.
-Give them a number that’s comfortable with you on a scale of 1-5 (1 being no risk, 5 being very risky)
+TIP: Have a think about how radical a change you would be comfortable with.
+Be honest with yourself and mark it on a scale of 1 – 5 (1 being no risk, 5 being very risky) and then make sure you communicate that to your stylist so they know how far they can take you out of your comfort zone.

 10/ I WORRY IT’S A LONG PROCESS, WHEREAS I WOULD JUST WANT SOMEONE TO VERY QUICKLY FIGURE OUT WHAT I NEED AND SEND ME A LIST OF WHAT TO BUY AND HOW TO STYLE IT! – MINIMAL EFFORT.